Miscellaneous Reviews Festivals Lists Etc

 out of

-About the DVDs: Sony Pictures Home Entertainment presents all three films with anamorphically-enhanced transfers, with bonus features ranging from commentary tracks to deleted scenes to making-of featurettes.
+About the DVDs: Sony Pictures Home Entertainment presents both films with anamorphically-enhanced transfers, with bonus features ranging from commentary tracks to deleted scenes to making-of featurettes.

 © David Nusair